marshmallow-code/webargs/CONTRIBUTING.rst

 - If the pull request adds functionality, it is tested and the docs are updated.
 - You've added yourself to ``AUTHORS.rst``.

 4. Submit a pull request to ``marshmallow-code:dev`` or the appropriate maintenance branch.
-The `Travis CI <https://travis-ci.org/marshmallow-code/webargs>`_ build must be passing before your pull request is merged.
+The `CI <https://dev.azure.com/sloria/sloria/_build/latest?definitionId=6&branchName=dev>`_ build must be passing before your pull request is merged.

 Running Tests
 *************